abhishek-ch/around-dataengineering/docs/index.md

 Do we really wanna continue using CSV ?
 No, we need a more optimized columnar data format, so __Parquet__ was an obvious choice for us.

+>Apache Parquet is a columnar storage format available to any project in the Hadoop ecosystem, regardless of the choice of data processing framework, data model or programming language.

 ![](images/parquet.png)

 	1. Load the data in Spark